neilenns/mobiflight-docs/README.md

 - Use GitHub alerts instead of Hextra callout shortcodes.
 - Reference board and device images using cards (see the `boards/` and `devices/` pages for examples).
 - Reference UI elements that users should click or interact with in **bold**.
+- Links to other documentation pages should be absolute, not relative.
 - Headings are in sentence case.
-- Links to other documentation pages should be absolute, not relative.
+- Table headers are in sentence case.
+- Page descriptions are in sentence case and end in a period.
+- Page titles are in sentence case and do not end a period.

 ### Screenshots